-Direct Cost vs Indirect Cost Infographics:
+Head To Head Comparison Between Direct Cost vs Indirect Cost (Infographics)

-Both direct cost vs indirect cost are part of total costs; let us discuss some of the major difference between Direct cost vs Indirect cost:
+Both are part of the total costs; let us discuss some of the major differences:

-- Direct cost concept is extremely useful for short-term decisions but can lead to adverse results if used for long-term decision making, as it does not include all costs that may apply to long-term decisions.
-Indirect cost concept is useful for short-term as well as long-term decision making.
+- The direct cost concept is extremely useful for short-term decisions but can lead to adverse results if used for long-term decision-making, as it does not include all costs that may apply to long-term decisions.
+On the other hand, the indirect cost concept is useful for short-term and long-term decision-making.
 Indirect costs are those necessary to keep your business in operation.

 Below is the important comparison between Direct cost vs indirect cost

-|Fixed cost (Do not vary significantly with certain product volume)|
+|Fixed cost (Do not vary significantly with certain product volumes)